2021 CONCACAF Nations League final: Route to the final

 Note: In all results below, the score of the finalist is given first (H: home; A: away).

 Broadcasting

-The Nations League Final was broadcast in the United States on the CBS Sports Network and Paramount+ in English and Univision in Spanish.
+The Nations League Final was broadcast in the United States on the CBS Sports Network and Paramount+ in English and on Univision in Spanish.
 The Univision broadcast drew a 0.8 Nielsen rating, peaking at approximately 1.96 million viewers and tying a Celebrity Family Feud broadcast for the most-watched primetime broadcast of the day.
 The match was broadcast in Mexico by Televisa and in Canada by OneSoccer.